Opinion | An Egyptian writer called for Islamic reformation. The response reveals an authoritarian dilemma.

 But it seems his own regime never got the memo.

 While Sissi was expressing those views, security services were locking up Coptic activists and violating the religious rights of other minorities.
 Fatma Naoot, a secular poet, was sentenced in January 2016 to three years in jail for mocking the slaughter of sacrificial animals for Eid al-Adha.
 A month later, another court sentenced four Coptic teenagers to up to five years in prison for also “insulting Islam.”
-Ramy Kamel, a Coptic rights defender, was arrested in November 2019 and allegedly tortured and jailed in “pretrial detention” for over two years.
+Ramy Kamel, a Coptic rights defender, was arrested in November 2019, allegedly tortured and jailed in “pretrial detention” for over two years.

 Meanwhile, the Bahais and other religious communities that don’t enjoy the protections the constitution theoretically grants to “recognized religions” are constantly denied the right to freely worship and practice personal rights related to marriage, inheritance and burial.
 When they demand those rights, security services use blasphemy laws to silence them.